Noorderzijlvest Water Authority travels to Peru for knowledge exchange and sustainable cooperation

 Climate change knows no boundaries.
 The mudslides in Peru and rising sea levels in the Netherlands are two sides of the same crisis.
 But the solutions also know no boundaries.
 By listening, sharing, and working together, something new emerges: a bridge between knowledge and culture, between technology and tradition.

 In Peru, water is a living being, a source of life.
 In the Netherlands, it is a force that we must tame.
-By sharing stories, mutual understanding and new insights are created that help both countries adapt to climate change.
+Sharing stories creates mutual understanding and new insights that help both countries adapt to climate change.

 What's on the agenda?

-- Workshops on youth participation, flood prevention, and organizational strengthening
+• Workshops on youth participation, flood prevention, and organisational strengthening

 Who's coming?

-The delegation consists of representatives from various organizations committed to sustainable water management:
+The delegation consists of representatives from various organisations committed to sustainable water management:

-- Francine Engelsman (Hunze en Aa’s Water Board)
+• Francine Engelsman (Hunze en Aa’s Water Authority)

-- Nienke Swagemakers (Union of Water Boards – Blue Deal Program)
+• Nienke Swagemakers (Dutch Water Authorities - Blue Deal Programme)

 Why this working visit matters

-International cooperation not only strengthens the position of Dutch water authorities worldwide, but also their own organization.
+International cooperation not only strengthens the position of Dutch water authorities worldwide, but also their own organisation.
 Noorderzijlvest employees develop professionally and personally, and bring valuable lessons back to the Netherlands.

 “Water connects us all,” says Roeland van der Schaaf.
 “By working together and learning from each other, we are building a future in which water management becomes stronger and more resilient worldwide.”